 Government revenue reflects the Group's entitlement to revenue from the Australian Government based upon the specific care and accommodation needs of the individual residents.
-Government revenue comprises of basic subsidy amounts calculated in accordance with the Aged Care Funding Instrument ('ACFI'), accommodation supplements, funding for short-term 'respite' residents, HCP subsidies and other Government incomes.
+Government revenue comprises of basic subsidy amounts calculated in accordance with the Australian National Aged Care Classification funding model ("AN-ACC"), accommodation supplements, funding for short-term 'respite' residents, HCP subsidies and other Government incomes.
 Revenue is recognised over time as services are provided and performance obligations fulfilled.
 Funding claims are submitted/updated daily and Government revenue is usually payable within approximately one month of services having been performed.